Sayedli/Gradle-Automated-Installs/README.md

 ===================================
-Gradle Build Scripts for UW Apps
+Build Scripts for UW Apps
 ===================================

 This repository contains Gradle build scripts to automate the silent installation of common UW applications.
 These scripts are designed to make setup simple, efficient, and error-free.